WA Spokane WA Zone Forecast

 Waterville, and Mansfield

-showers.
-Patchy blowing dust.
+chance of rain showers.
 Highs in the upper 70s to mid 80s.

-South wind 5 to 15 mph with gusts up to 40 mph.
+Lows

 $$